 Officials in Beijing say 16 Chinese fishermen who were seized for ransom in North Korea have been released.

-The owner of the boat says North Korea was demanding nearly $100,000 for the return of the boat and crew, which were taken May 6 in the waters between China and the Korean peninsula.
-He says he did not pay any money for the release.
+The owner of the boat says the North Koreans were demanding nearly $100,000 for the return of the boat and crew, which were taken May 6 in the waters between China and the Korean peninsula.

 The incident has prompted an angry reaction on China's microblogs, and threatens to upset already tense diplomatic relations between the two allies.

 Before the release, the Global Times, the mouthpiece of China's Communist Party, said in a Tuesday editorial that Beijing should "let the North Korean side know we are angry."